+Conversation Skills

-Conversation Skills (Listening + Speaking)
+(Listening + Speaking)

-Conversation Skills will be tested both as part of Continuous Assessment and at the final examination.
-Out of the 10 marks allotted for Conversation, 05 marks may be used for testing Listening and 05 marks may be used for testing Speaking.
-The Conversation Skills Assessment Scale may be used for evaluating.
+Conversation Skills will be tested both as part of Formative & Summative Assessment.
+Out of the 10 marks allotted for Conversation, 05 marks may be used for testing listening and 05 marks for testing speaking.
+The Conversation Skills Assessment Scale may be used for evaluation.